 With his manager’s support, Chris was able to enroll in a formal training program, working with a New York state licensed optician.
 He could apply to take the State examination in two years.
 Two years, several classes at New York Institute of Technology, and some hard work lead Chris to receive his New York State Optician’s License in 1988, the same year he married Donna Teehan, his high school sweetheart.
 In 1990, after the birth of his oldest son, he made the hard decision to leave Cohen’s to build his own career, working for a small professional practice.
 After the birth of his only daughter in 1994, Chris realized that the only way to continue to expand his career and income was to open up his own store.
 In 1995, renting space from a local doctor, Williams Eye Works opened its doors to the public.
 After the birth of his second son in 1997, Chris realized it was again time to expand, so in January of 1998 Williams Eye Works opened its doors at 1884 Victory Boulevard in Westerleigh, where it remains today.

-In just ten years, Williams Eye Works now has nine employees, including opticians and medical billing specialists, and two optometrists.
+Over the past 27 years, Williams Eye Works has grown to have nine employees, including opticians and medical billing specialists, and two optometrists.
 Along the way, Chris has been a committed Boy Scout Leader and Rotarian.
 He understands the value of having small businesses present to enrich a community.
 As a businessman and community member, he firmly believes that a local business makes a commitment to serving and enriching its own neighborhood by having a local clientele.